-Teaching Note: The opening case lays out how BP uses information from the general environment to make strategic decisions.
-As an opening discussion question, ask students to identify and discuss examples of how BP might base its strategies on information from the general environment.
-Ask students to identify and discuss how BP might develop forecasts to predict the impact of the various environmental segments.
-Finally, since most students will be familiar with BP and the Deepwater Horizon disaster, ask them to identify and discuss some of the ways that BP could use other information from the external environment to develop future strategies.
+The Opening Case lays out how PMI uses information from the general environment to make strategic decisions.
+As an opening discussion question, ask students to identify and discuss examples of how PMI bases its strategies on information from the external environment.
+In the case examples of information and resulting strategies from the political/legal, global, sociocultural, and physical environment segments are highlighted.
+Next, ask students to identify and discuss how PMI uses forecasts to develop strategy in anticipation of changing environmental conditions.
+Finally, as most students will be familiar with PMI and its products, ask students to identify and discuss other ways that PMI uses other information from the external environment to develop strategies.